khurramalvi/fresh-mac-setup/README.md

 ### Install [Eza](https://eza.rocks/)

-An Eza is a modern, colourful ‘ls’ replacement with better defaults and features.
+An Eza is a modern, colourful 'ls' replacement with better defaults and features.

 To install Eza, please execute the command below: